MarkPearlCoZa/Blog_General/_posts/2016-10-04-Understanding-Coupling-and-Cohesion-In-Software-Design.md

 Cohesion is a little more abstract than coupling.

-We refer to a sound line of reasoning as coherent - the thoughts fit, they go together, they relate to each other and thus the reasoning is highly cohesive.
+We refer to a sound line of reasoning as coherent - the thoughts fit, they go together, they relate to each other.
+The reasoning is highly cohesive.

-Likewise, a segment
+This is exactly the characteristic of a segment of code that makes it coherent: the pieces all seem to be related, they seem to belong together.

+Another way to understand cohesion is to understand it's opposite - adhesion.

+Adhesives are used to 'glue' two things together that are not meant to be together.

+An example of an adhesive segment of code would be one where things are stuck together that don't seem to belong together.

 #### References